home | what's new | other sitescontact | about

 Different people reading the same book will interpret it differently, although the book remains the same.
 There will be as many interpretations as there are readers.

 What does the ultimate resolution of our painful dilemma look like?
 It resembles "a bride adorned for her husband.”
-The ultimate reality, in the view of the apostle John, is “the tabernacle of God with men, and he will dwell with them” (Rev 21).
+The ultimate reality, in the view of the writer of Revelation, is “the tabernacle of God with men, and he will dwell with them” (Rev 21).
 The experience of romantic love most closely resembles that ultimate reality.

 In the end, ultimate reality is not a doctrine or an understanding -- it is an ecstatic state.